-See factsheet 22, Arranging for someone to make decisions on your behalf, for more information.
+See section 8 of factsheet 22, Arranging for someone to make decisions on your behalf, for more information.

 16 Complaints

 If you are not happy with the service you receive from the local authority, or you want to challenge a decision they have made, you can complain through their complaints procedure.